FinweLtd/doc-livesync-all/README.md

 MkDocs configuration is in mkdocs.yml file.
 Use it for selecting theme, configuring navigation etc.

+MkDocs tool must be installed before it can be used.
 More info about mkdocs: https://www.mkdocs.org/

 Deploying to GitBook via GitHub hooks
 -------------------------------------